Epilepsy and a Ketogenic Diet: Facts and Research

 - Corpus callostomy information from WebMD

-- Information about the ketogenic diet for epilepsy from WebMD
+- Information about the ketogenic diet from WebMD

 - Diet may help epilepsy in children when medications fail from the Medical Xpress news site